isomerpages/moe-tampinespri/index.md

             Shanghai Uniform.
           link_text: Click here for more...
           link_url: /notice-of-closure-dates-for-shanghai-uniform-outlets/
-        - title: February 2025 Memo to Parents
-          date: 31 January 2025
-          announcement: Dear Parents, Please refer to the link below for the February memo to parents.
-          link_text: Click here for more...
-          link_url: /for-parents/letters-to-parents-2025/
-        - title: March 2025 Memo to Parents
-          date: 28 February 2025
-          announcement: Dear Parents, Please refer to the link below for the March memo to parents.
-          link_text: Click here for more...
-          link_url: /for-parents/letters-to-parents-2025/
         - title: Setting of security questions for Student MIMS account
           date: 14 March 2025
           announcement: The MIMS Student Self-Service Password Reset Service allows